tmathews/pager/README.md

 #### PollDeltaEmail

-The time in milliseconds in which to poll all mail services for new emails.
+The time in nanoseconds in which to poll all mail services for new emails.
+Minimum value should be 1 second.
+Suggested setting is 5 minutes.

 #### PollDeltaCalendar

-The time in milliseconds in which to poll all calendar services to refresh the agenda.
+The time in nanoseconds in which to poll all calendar services to refresh the agenda.
+Minimum value should be 1 second.
+Suggested setting is 5 minutes.

 #### GoogleServices